 At Ambient, we are always trying to source only the highest quality materials for our customers, including products in a variety of colors and grains.
 One of our favorite products is bamboo plywood – an ideal and green alternative to natural hardwood plywood that is becoming increasingly popular with homeowners, woodworking enthusiasts, and builders across America.
 It is used in wall paneling, furniture, cabinetry, toys, worktops, and butcher’s blocks.

 It’s no surprise that bamboo plywood is currently considered one of the safest, most durable, and sustainable construction materials on the market.
 Whether you are a homeowner who is looking for the perfect countertop, or you’re a builder who wants a flexible new alternative to natural wood, there’s plenty to choose from when it comes to this versatile material.
 Take a look at our selection of bamboo plywood in Natural, Carbonized, and Tiger/Zebra finishes, available in a variety of thicknesses from 1/4-inch to 1-1/4 inch panels.

 What is Bamboo Plywood?

 Bamboo is a grass that grows quickly, even in low-grade soil, so it can be planted almost anywhere.
-Thin rectangular strips of bamboo are aligned in different designs and then laminated together (vertical edge grain or horizontal flat grain), or woven and then compressed together under extreme heat and pressure (strand woven), to create smooth unfinished milled sheets/panels.
+Thin, rectangular strips of bamboo are aligned in different designs and then laminated together (vertical edge grain or horizontal flat grain), or they are woven and then compressed together under extreme heat and pressure (strand woven) to create smooth unfinished milled sheets/panels.

 Types of Bamboo Plywood